All incompatible measurements on qubits lead to multiparticle Bell nonlocality

 When compared to entanglement, the relationship between measurement incompatibility and Bell nonlocality is less understood.
 A first striking result came in 2009~\cite{WolfPerezgarciaFernandez-measIncomp}, where Wolf, Perez-Garcia, and Fernandez showed that a pair of two-outcome POVMs can be used to violate a Bell inequality, if and only if it is incompatible.
 Later, it was shown that measurement incompatibility is necessary and sufficient for steering~\cite{QuintinoVertesiBrunner-steering,UolaMoroderGuhne-steering}.
 However, for general bipartite scenarios, it was proven that there are sets of measurements which are incompatible, but cannot lead to Bell nonlocality~\cite{quintino15BellJM,HirschQuintinoBrunner-noBell,BeneVertesi-noBell}, a result which may be viewed as the existence of LHV models for measurements, in similar spirit to entangled, but Bell-local Werner states~\cite{Werner1989}.

-In this paper, we address the question whether incompatible POVMs can violate Bell inequalities and lead to experimental demonstrations of quantum nonlocality.
+In this paper, we address whether incompatible POVMs can violate Bell inequalities and lead to experimental demonstrations of quantum nonlocality.
 Contrary to the bipartite case, we show that for qubits any set of incompatible POVMs leads to Bell nonlocality and violates some multipartite Bell inequality where all parties perform the same set of measurements, see Fig.~\ref{fig:jm-nl}.
-Our results demonstrate that the usefulness of incompatible measurements for Bell nonlocality can be superactivated by considering multipartite scenarios.

 \paragraph{Preliminaries} We will use $\CC_d$ to denote a complex, finite-dimensional Hilbert space, $\dim(\CC_d) = d$, $\lin(\CC_d)$ will denote the set of self-adjoint (linear) operators on $\CC_d$ and an operator $A \in \lin(\CC_d)$ is positive semidefinite, $A \geq 0$, when $A$ is self-adjoint and all the eigenvalues of $A$ are non-negative. $\dens(\CC_d)$ will denote the set of density matrices which represent states of a quantum system associated to the Hilbert space $\CC_d$, that is, $\rho \in \lin(\CC_d)$ if $\rho \geq 0$ and $\Tr(\rho) = 1$ and $\I$ will denote the identity operator.